-- 6.3.4 Must be a senior leader of their organization (such as Executive Director) with the ability to leverage resources and make decisions - 6.3.5 Must be able to liaise with their constituency and represent their views at meetings - 6.3.6 Must be able to serve as a representative for the full constituency
+- 6.2.4 Must be a senior leader of their organization (such as Executive Director) with the ability to leverage resources and make decisions - 6.2.5 Must be able to liaise with their constituency and represent their views at meetings - 6.2.6 Must be able to serve as a representative for the full constituency - 6.2.7 Must be well-respected as a leader within the constituency

+Development

-- 6.3.7 Must be well-respected as a leader within the constituency - Development - 6.3.8 Must be committed to developing and sustaining constituency membership - 6.3.9 Must be committed to developing constituency processes, including developing an approach to selection that is owned and led by the constituency - 6.3.10 Must work actively to communicate with their constituencies (i.e. regular teleconferences)
+- 6.2.8 Must be committed to developing and sustaining constituency membership - 6.2.9 Must be committed to developing constituency processes, including developing an approach to selection that is owned and led by the constituency - 6.2.10 Must work actively with the Secretariat to communicate with their constituencies (i.e. regular teleconferences)

-6.4 Developed Country NGO criteria
+6.3 Developed country NGO criteria

 A developed country NGO is defined as a national NGO headquartered in any of the 34 countries defined by the IMF as "advanced economies."
-Organization types under this constituency may include: faith-based organizations, community-based organizations, health care service providers, advocacy groups, and professional associations.
+Organization types under this constituency may include: faith-based organizations, community-based organizations4, health care service providers, advocacy groups, and professional associations.
 The specific criteria for the developed country NGO representative are as follows: